-Waikato-Tainui have rights and interests in the Waikato and Waipā River and seek to ensure that these rights and interests are also restored and protected.

-For Waikato-Tainui, the Waikato River includes the Waipa River and means "the Waikato River from Te Taheke Hukahuka to the mouth and includes its waters, banks and beds (and all minerals under them) and its streams, waterways, tributaries, lakes, aquatic fisheries, vegetation and floodplains as well as its metaphysical being".
+As a tribal member of Waikato-Tainui, we have rights and interests in the Waikato and Waipā River and seek to ensure that these rights and interests are also restored and protected.
+The Waikato River includes the Waipa River and means "the Waikato River from Te Taheke Hukahuka to the mouth and includes its waters, banks and beds (and all minerals under them) and its streams, waterways, tributaries, lakes, aquatic fisheries, vegetation and floodplains as well as its metaphysical being".

-To Waikato-Tainui, the Waikato River is a tupuna (ancestor) which has mana (prestige) and in turn represents the mana and mauri (life force) of the tribe.
+More importantly, we see the Waikato River as a tupuna (ancestor) which has mana (prestige) and in turn represents the mana and mauri (life force) of the tribe.
 The River has its own mauri, its own spiritual energy, its own powerful identity.
 It is a single indivisible being.
+The river gave us our name and is the source of our tribal identity.